cancer-research-malaysia/NeonDisco/docker/README.md

 > Note: The `.` implies '*current directory*' so run this command inside the `docker` directory of this repo.
 Additionally, the option `--no-cache` can be omitted when rebuilding images after editing Dockerfiles, which would only build changed layers and circumvent redownloading large resources again.

+3. Check Application Images and Push to Dockerhub

+With `docker run --rm -it sufyazi/fusioninspector-crm` for example, we can check the built image locally and see if all the required tools have been installed within the image.
+If all is fine then the image can then be pushed to Dockerhub by just doing `docker push sufyazi/fusioninspector-crm` for instance.
+Make sure that you have previously logged onto Dockerhub with your credentials and you are pushing to your own hub.

+### Bonus Guide: How to run a command in a containerized instance

+These dockerized images will be used to run commands in a containerized environment.
+This means we need to first spin up a container instance using `docker run`, and then running `docker exec` to send commands you want to run into the container.

+As we need to run as our own UID (Docker runs as root by default) we need to instantiate a restricted container to make use of the *Matchhostofowner* application we installed into each app image.
+To do so we need to run `docker run` with a modified host UID and GID and then run `docker exec` with the `-u` flag that sets up an instance-internal ID called `app`.